itsnoa04/notes/Notes/Array Question 01 - Easy.md

 Step3: Figure out a solution without code

-We can find the solution by useing the 2 pointer methord In the 2 pointer method we set two pointers P1 and P2 let P1 be the first index
+We can find the solution by using the 2 pointer method In the 2 pointer method we set two pointers P1 and P2 let P1 be the first index
-P2 => every other number in the array until: numberToFind = target - nums[P1]
+P2 → every other number in the array until: numberToFind = target - nums[P1]
 P2 = munberToFind
 add 1 to P1 and reset P2
+remove previous P1 value
+Repeat the steps until result is obtained
+Return as an array => [p1,p2]

+Step4: Convert this logic to code.